XXXXKLAUSXXX/QuadCopterSim/README.md

 - [x] Effect of temperature is neglected
 - [x] Constant friction torque
 - [x] Propeller thrust and torque approximated with fixed-point performance (J=0)
-- [x] Secondary aerodynamic effects are neglected (propeller cross-flow, P-factor, propeller wakes, rotation rates, influence of the frame...)
+- [x] Secondary aerodynamic effects are neglected (propeller cross-flow, P-factor, propeller wakes, vortex ring, ground effect, rotation rates, influence of the frame...)
 - [x] Coriolis effect is neglected

 These assumptions have a strong influence on the accuracy of the simulation.